zealvora/certified-kubernetes-application-developer/practice-tests/security-context.md

 ### Challenge - Security Context

-Deploy a busybox pod named `security-pod` in the default namespace that meets the following security requirements:
+Deploy a Pod from the `busybox:latest` image.
+Pod should be named `security-pod` and it must be created in the default namespace.
+The Pod must meet the following security requirements:

 1. Run all containers with UID of `1001`